 More information is available under each site, and you may also allow the website or dispute it’s categorization with a click.
 Once daily an email is sent detailing all the blocked sites your child visited during that day’s allowed hours.

 Unfortunately, you are currently unable to designate different categorizations by device.

 Norton enables the desktop filtering options available on Google, Bing, Yahoo, YouTube, and an assortment of other search engines, which prevent inappropriate content from appearing in search results.

-When running Norton on mobile phones, it is highly recommended to use the Norton Family app as the web browser.
-This ensures that all the control configurations properly apply, that all the search engine age appropriate filterings are applied, and that all web content is properly filtered.
 Note that Norton is unable to filter search results on Safari, the default browser on iOS.
 When the app is downloaded and installed on iOS products, Safari will automatically be disabled and the app hidden.
 Other search apps generally work fine, but requiring your child to use the Norton app for internet activities, will ensure their inability to circumvent restrictions.